jmcgettrick/sakai-docker/README.md

 The default admin user is `admin` and the password is `admin`.

-## Installing the Hypothesis LTI tool
+## Installing an LTI Tool

 To test an LTI tool, you will need to:

 1. Create a new "project site".
    - Click "Worksite Setup" in the left navbar
+   - Click the "Create new site" tab
    - Select "Build your own site" => "project site"
    - Click "Continue".
 2. Enter a title for the site and click "Continue".
-3. On the "Project Site Tools" page, check the "External Tool" option and click Continue.
+3. On the "Site Tools" page, check the "External Tool" option and click Continue.
+4. Click "Continue" on the Customize tool instances page
-4. Click "Continue" on the Project Site Access page
+5. Click "Continue" on the Project Site Access page
-5. Click "Create Site" on the confirmation page.
+6. Click "Create Site" on the confirmation page.
 6. Select the new site in the list of sites.
 It should be displayed as active in the tabs at the top.
 7. Click the "External Tool" link in the left navbar and then click "Edit" to configure it.
-8. Register a new LMS application instance at https://hypothes.is/welcome and enter the launch URL, and consumer key and secret in Sakai.
+8. Enter the "Remote Tool URL", and "Remote Tool Key" and "Remote Tool Secret".
+   Check "Send Email Addresses to the External Tool" and "Send Names to the External Tool" then click "Update Options".

+Note that you can check "Debug Launch" which will give you the option to see the launch data before launching the tool.

 ## Troubleshooting